Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Age Estimation

 Thus, the uncertainty on stellar mass is dominated by the fractional uncertainties of $\Delta \nu$ and $\nu_\mathrm{max}$ with factors 16 and 9 respectively in Equation \eqref{eq:mass_uncert}.
-However, for our case study of Kepler-91, these uncertainties are very small, on the order of $0.01$ and $0.1$\% respectively (refer to columns \texttt{mtNUFFT} and LS in Table \ref{tab:pbjam_final}).
+However, for our case study of Kepler-91, these uncertainties are very small, on the order of $0.08$ and $0.6$\%, respectively.
 In contrast, the $T_\mathrm{eff}$ fractional uncertainty is ${\approx}1.45\%$, which contributes more to the total mass error despite its $2.25$ factor in Equation \eqref{eq:mass_uncert}.
 The same is true for stellar radius uncertainty.
-Instead of directly using the formula in Equation \eqref{eq:mass_uncert} to list mass uncertainties in Table \ref{tab:pbjam_final}, we estimate these uncertainties by drawing $\Delta \nu$, $\nu_\mathrm{max}$, and $T_\mathrm{eff}$ samples from normal distributions with means and standard deviations given in Table \ref{tab:pbjam_final} (and $T_\mathrm{eff} = 4643.4 \pm 67.3$ in APOKASC-2) and applying uncorrected scaling relations.
-We then confirm that these uncertainties is consistent with Equation \eqref{eq:mass_uncert}.
+Instead of directly using the formula in Equation \eqref{eq:mass_uncert} to list mass uncertainties in Table \ref{tab:average_mode}, we estimate these uncertainties by drawing $\Delta \nu$, $\nu_\mathrm{max}$, and $T_\mathrm{eff}$ samples from normal distributions with means and standard deviations given in Table \ref{tab:average_mode} (and $T_\mathrm{eff} = 4643.4 \pm 67.3$ in APOKASC-2) and applying uncorrected scaling relations.
+We then confirm that these uncertainties are consistent with Equation \eqref{eq:mass_uncert}.
 We repeat this procedure for stellar radius estimates.